 Does Notion work offline?

 Limited, and not really reliable.
-You can still edit pages you recently opened without internet, but it’s not built for offline use.
+You can still edit pages you’ve recently opened without internet, but it’s not made for offline use.
 Synchronization only happens again when you’re online, and sometimes changes get lost.
-Do you have many offline moments?
+Do you have a lot of offline moments?
 Then Obsidian is a better choice.

-No, and many people find that annoying.
+No, and that’s something many people find annoying.
 Notion AI is a separate add-on that you pay for on top of your subscription.
-It costs about $1 per month extra per user.
+It costs approximately $ 10 per month extra per user.
 You then get an AI assistant that can help with writing, summarizing, and brainstorming.
-Handy, but not essential for most users.
+Useful, but not essential for most users.

 Conclusion

-Notion is a bit like a blank canvas.
+Notion is kind of like a blank canvas.
 Brilliant if you know what you want to paint, frustrating if you don’t know where to start.
 The power lies in its flexibility – you can really build anything you want.
-But that freedom comes at a price: time and learning curve.
+But that freedom has a price: time and learning curve.

 Use it if you like experimenting with systems, if you want to combine different types of information, and if you take the time to set it up properly.
-It’s perfect for small teams that want to determine their own workflow, students who want an all-in-one system, and people who like to customize their tools to their way of working.
+It’s perfect for small teams who want to define their own workflow, students who want an all-in-one system, and people who like to customize their tools to their way of working.

-But skip it if you want something that works quickly, if you work offline a lot, or if you need a fast mobile app.
-And if you work in a large company with strict IT requirements, you’ll likely run into limitations.
+But skip it if you want something working quickly, if you work offline a lot, or if you need a fast mobile app.
+And if you work in a large company with strict IT requirements, you’ll probably run into limitations.

 My honest opinion?
 I still use Notion daily, but not for everything.
 My projects and wiki are in it.
 My quick notes aren’t – those go to a simpler app.
-And when I’m on the go?
-I’d rather not work in Notion.
+And on the go?
+I prefer not to work in Notion.
 The desktop experience is good, the mobile experience isn’t.
 Know what you’re getting into, and it can be a powerful tool.